mcv-m6-video/mcv-m6-2018-team5/README.md

 4. Color Sequences
 - [x] Update the implementation to support color sequences: Decide which colorspace to use, number of Gaussians per pixel, etc.

+### Week 3 - Foreground segmentation
+1. Hole filling
+- [] Choose the best configuration from week 2
+- [] Post-process wit hol filling (indicate used library and link to code)
+- [] Experiment with 4 and 8 connectivity
+- [] Compute AUC and gain for each video sequence
+- [] Provide qualitative interpretation
+2. Area filtering
+- [] AUC vs number of pixels
+- [] arg max P (AUC) (indicate used library and link to code)
+3. Additional morphological operations
+- [] Explore with other morphological filters to improve AUC for foreground pixels (indicate used library and link to code)
+4. Shadow removal
+- [] Implement some shadow removal existing techniques
+5. Improvements of this week
+- [] Compare the precision / recall curves
+- [] Update the AUC and compute the gain

 ## How to run the code